 79. What is the most common cause of hypoxemia?

-84. What are the 2 predominate theories of rhythm generation?
+84. What are the two predominant theories of rhythm generation?

 85. What is the pacemaker hypothesis?

-Certain medullary cells have intrinsic pacemaker properties.
-These cells drive other medullary neurons.
+Certain medullary cells have intrinsic pacemaker properties, and these cells drive other medullary neurons.

 86. What is the network hypothesis?